 At Whatcom Hills we understand that it takes a village to raise a child, and that our students have special people in their lives who have contributed to their well-being and who don’t always get a chance to come and visit their school.

-On our last Grandparents and Special Friends Day in 2019, we invited our very important extended community - the elders and mentors of our students - to join us for a welcome tea, to greet the children in their classes, and to attend a special assembly involving all the grades.
-It was a heartwarming day in which we honored and celebrated the connections between the generations.
-We hope to bring this back into the rhythm of the school year.
+On our Grand Friends Day, we invite our very important extended community - the elders and mentors of our students - to join us for a welcome tea, to greet the children in their classes, and to attend a special assembly involving all the grades.
+It is a heartwarming day to honor and celebrat the connections between the generations.
+Finally back in 2025!

 May Faire